 Approach like you would for a Frontside Lipslide and slide on your tail.

 Approach like you would for a Backside Lipslide and slide on your tail.

 Now that you've got all 4 variations of the Nose & Tail Slide dialled, try jumping between the nose and tail while on the Balance Bar.
 It's important you challenge your skills like this because you will always feel more comfortable on one end.
 Practice your unnatural way and you'll be sliding better than a freshly waxed stick.

+Now that you've got Nose & Tail Slides dialled, make sure you check out our How To Bluntslide tutorial to up your jib game even more.
 Want to get the gear?
 Check out our Most Popular Products and improve your riding today!